casterbn/QtCompile/library/home-Index Page.md

 1st to 7th, Oct. are Chinese National Day, and I will be on holiday trip.
 I will build Qt 5.13.1 after 8th, Oct., I assumed.
 (There may be a delay for the business......)

+The business trip was delayed again and again before my visa expires.
+I assumed I can go home on 24th, Nov.
+Qt 5.13.2 and 5.12.6 was released but I didn't have time to build it, sorry for inconvenience.....

 ## Disclaimer

 These binaries built by Fsu0413 are __TOTALLY UNTESTED__.
 Use at your own risk.